Robinpig/Note/docs/CS/MQ/MQ.md

 ## MQs

+When the message sending and consumption ends coexist, the increasing number of topics will cause a drastic decline of Kafka's throughput, while Apache RocketMQ delivers a stable performance.
+Therefore, Kafka is more suitable for business scenarios with only a few topics and consumption ends, while Apache RocketMQ is a better choice for business scenarios with multiple topics and consumption ends.

+The difference is attributable to the fact that every topic and partition of Kafka correspond to one physical file.
+When the number of topics increases, the policy of deconcentrated storage of messages to disks will lead to disk IO competition to cause performance bottlenecks.
+In contrast, all the messages in Apache RocketMQ are stored in the same physical file.
+The number of topics and partitions is just a logic division for Apache RocketMQ.
+So the increasing number of topics won't generate a huge impact on the Apache RocketMQ performance.

 ### Kafka

 [Apache Kafka](/docs/CS/MQ/Kafka/Kafka.md) is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.